-Agricultural prices determine viability of small farms to a significant extent.
-These prices have increased and have become more volatile.
-Volatile prices are adverse to small farm growth as they increase risks (and small farms have low risk-coping capacity) and impair investments.
-Financial markets and food markets have started to become linked, and especially more so in the last five years.
 Recall the food price spikes of 2008 as well as the wheat and maize price increase in 2010.
 The consequences of these trends towards higher prices and their volatility influence the costs of natural resources.
 As food prices increase, the pricing of natural resources is affected with prices for land and water rising as a consequence of expected higher output prices.
 There is now an active international demand for land.
 Currently, most such land acquisitions take place in Africa, although it occurs also in parts of Asia, such as in Cambodia and Pakistan.
 We now observe an internationalisation of land markets and that impacts on the viability of small farms especially when property rights are insecure.
-Local government also plays a role in this in Asian nations (i.e. China and India) when land becomes a source of indirect fiscal enrichments.
+Local government also plays a role in this in Asian nations (i.e. China and India) when land becomes a source of indirect fiscal enrichment.

 The mega trend of increasing access to information and communications technology cannot be emphasised enough.
 It gives a boost to rural areas, and it will change the whole landscape of infrastructure.
-Not long ago, this trend only entailed cell phones, which are soon to be in everyone's possession all over the world.
-Currently, there is a fast expansion in smartphones with internet access.
+Not long ago, this trend only entailed cell phones, which will be soon in everyone's possession all over the world.
+Currently, there is a fast expansion in smart phones with internet access.
 This development changes the environment also for small farms.
-It will facilitate access to rural services and revise the idea of a landlocked region.
+It will facilitate access to rural services and revise the idea of a region being landlocked.
 This will certainly change the future of farms and the landscape of agricultural productivity.

 Investments in science will have a fundamental impact on what level of food prices the next generation will have to pay, and what extent of hunger it will experience.
-There is an urgent need for increased agricultural research investments and enhanced natural resources management and market efficiency together with effective policies.
-The major technological changes in the next decades will probably not be in the grain sector, but in the meat and dairy and horticulture sectors and in non-food bio economy-related diversification.
+There is an urgent need for increased agricultural research investments and enhanced natural resource management and market efficiency together with effective policies.
+The major technological changes in the next decades will probably not be in the grain sector, but in the meat and dairy and horticulture sectors and in non-food bio-economy-related diversification.

-As farmers' control over land resources will become more valuable, these farmers are going to be more powerful than they are today, as long as land property rights are protected.
+As control of farm will become more valuable, farmers are going to be more powerful than they are today, as long as land property rights are protected.
 Farmers' organisations may become stronger and consequently more capable to represent the farming communities.